-Bariatric intragastric balloon therapy is a relatively new form of weight loss therapy, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
-The balloon resides in the stomach and the mechanism of action is presumably due to stretching t...
+Bariatric intragastric balloon therapy is a known therapy for weight loss, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
+The balloon resides in the stomach and the mechanism of action is presumably due to stretching the stomach, i...

 Barium studies of the small intestine are still considered an effective modality to show the bowel loops in a cost-effective way.

 Small bowel follow through (SBFT) or transit study

 routine investigation for delineation of all parts the small bowel